openmindednewby/cSharpInterviewPrep/practice/sub-notes/csharp-fundamentals.md

 **Q: When should you choose a struct over a class?**

 A: Use structs for small, immutable, short-lived data without inheritance.
 Use classes for identity, polymorphism, or large mutable state.
+Structs reduce GC pressure by living inline and being collected with stack frames.

 ```csharp
 public readonly struct Money